TheKikGen/stm32-tkg-hid-bootloader/README.md

 * Dump firmware file feature
 * Page offset parameter to change the jump address.

-The page offset allows you to flash a firmware that was not linked with the tkg-hid-bootloader FLASH_BASE_ADDRESS at 0x08002000.
-For example, a firmware compiled with the stm32duino bootloader upload method int eh Arduino IDE will be linked with a base address at 0x08004000.
-So to load that firmware correctly, you can offset of 1 page for a high density device (2048 bytes per pages), or 2 for a medium density one (1024 bytes par page).
+The page offset allows you to flash a firmware that was not linked with the tkg-hid-bootloader FLASH_BASE_ADDRESS at 0x08001000.
+For example, a firmware compiled with the stm32duino bootloader upload method will be linked with a base address at 0x08002000.
+So to make the bootloader to load that firmware at the right address, you can offset of 2 pages for a high density device (2048 * 2 =  0x1000 bytes per pages), or 4 for a medium density one ( 4 x 1024 = 0x1000 bytes par page).

 Examples :